aresdevo/animaide/README.md

 > betwee those.
 If non is selected frames will be inserted where the cursor is.
 >

-> ###Type
+> ### Type
 >
 > ![Key Type](images/key_type.gif)
 >
-> Uses the colored Blender key types, and let you "assign", "select", "unselect" and "delete" them by type when selected.
+> Uses the colored Blender key types, and lets you "assign", "select", "unselect" and "delete" them by type.
 >
-> Key types:
-> - Keyframe
-> - Breakdown
-> - Jitter
-> - Extreme
->
-> It also incorporates a Blender option that lets you select the key type auto key will use.
+> It also incorporates a Blender option that lets you select the key type the auto-key will use.

-> ###Interpolation
+> ### Interpolation
 >
 > ![Key interpolation](images/key_interpolation.gif)
 >